livingdocsIO/documentation/content/reference-docs/server-extensions/data-source-api.md

     parent: Server Extensions
 ---

-The DataSource API provides a simple way to fetch/transform any DataSource (e.g. a public gist or another URL) and provide the results to any server feature or use it in the editor as a data source for metadata or filters.
+The DataSource API (or Data Source API) provides a simple way to fetch/transform any DataSource (e.g. a public gist or another URL) and provide the results to any server feature or use it in the editor as a data source for metadata or filters.

 The current version supports binding a DataSource to a metadata field, which will be described in more detail in the example section.